AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 The main weakness of Newton's theory of

-gravitation, however, is the already mentioned assumption of immediate and immediate gravitational action "
+gravitation, however, is the already mentioned assumption of instant and immediate gravitational action "at a distance".
+In Newton's law of gravitation

-gravitation (1.1) time does not appear in any way; according to
+(1.1) time does not appear in any way; according to him, a change

-him, a change in the position of one body is gravitationally
+in the position of one body is gravitationally reflected

 This assumption has proved to be

-incompatible with the knowledge obtained during research into the
+incompatible with the findings obtained during research of

 special relativity (see §1.6 and 2.1).
 The need arose to modify Newton's